quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ### 5. Hydrogen in industry

-It is now also possible to use hydrogen in the other industry sector, next to the energy carriers already present.
+It is now also possible to use hydrogen in the 'other industry' sector, next to the energy carriers already present.

 [Check out this improvement here!][hydrogen other industry slide]